 • If multiple people are using the same account, message syncing can create confusion.

 The last type of email in this list is the most advanced and suited to modern business.

 The Exchange protocol was built to allow users to sync emails, contacts, calendars, and many other features between email clients and services.
-It’s easily accessible via Office 365 as ‘Hosted Exchange’ at a cheap per mailbox, per month cost – it can also be set-up locally on servers if required.
+It’s easily accessible via Microsoft 365 as ‘Hosted Exchange’ at a cheap per mailbox, per month cost – it can also be set-up locally on servers if required.

 • Full email message syncing